chenjing-bu/chenjing-bu.github.io/content/research.md

 ## Works in progress

-- Generalized intersection pairings on moduli spaces of semistable vector bundles over a curve.\
+- Generalized intersection pairings on moduli spaces of vector bundles over a curve.\
   With Y.-H. **Kiem**.

 - Intrinsic Donaldson--Thomas theory.
 III.
 Wall-crossing and applications.\